Ecoral360/ASCore/README.md

 ## Getting started

-To make your first programming language:
+To make your first programming main.language:

 _To learn more about the Aliot-cli, please refer to the [Wiki][wiki]._